jwstegemann/fritz2-docs/ProjectSetup.md

 And voilà, you are done!
 Maybe you would like to create some more versatile [HTML](Attributes%20and%20CSS.html) now?

 ## Pre-release builds
-If you want get the newest snapshot-builds of fritz2 before we release them add the following lines to your 'build.gradle.kts':
+If you want get the newest snapshot-builds of fritz2 before we release them add the following lines to your `build.gradle.kts`:
 ```gradle
 ...
 repositories {